mirka-henninger/contrastanalysis/README.md

 # Perform contrast analysis
 compare_independent(n_group=3, lambda_preferred = lambda1, lambda_competing = lambda2, iris)
-#> Please note that each contrast is tested separately, the contrast are not tested jointly!
-#> * When the contrasts are orthogonal and the samples size is equal in all groups, the results from contrasts tested separately is equal to the results from contrasts
-#> tested together.
-#> * However, the results may differ when non-orthogonal contrasts are tested separately.
-#> * You may want to switch to an alternative package to conduct a joint test of all contrasts
 #> $results
 #>                SS  df contrast_estimate t_value F_value p_value r_effect_size
 #> Contrast 1 1.1958 147            0.1387  2.5411  6.4574  0.0121        0.0507